agude/agude.github.io/_drafts/2022-10-24-using_sklearn_pipelines_with_pandas_dataframes.md

   learning models.
 Here is how to get them to work together.
 image: /files/pandas-pipelines/navy_pipes.jpg
 image_alt: >
-  A black and white photo of three linesmen repairing a tangle of overhead wires.
+  A black and white photo of a man wearing a naval hat filing the ends of metal pipes.
 categories:
   - software-development
   - machine-learning